FarsetLabs/farsetlabs.github.io/community/cctv.md

 The system comprises a number of fixed cameras located within the Unit 1/1A building.

 The CCTV policy will be registered with the Information Commissioner under the terms of the Data Protection Act 2018.
-Farset Labs’ use of CCTV complies with the requirements of the[ Data Protection Act](https://ico.org.uk/media/for-organisations/documents/1542/cctv-code-of-practice.pdf) and, where applicable, the Regulation of Investigatory Powers Act 2000.
-You can find more information[ here](https://ico.org.uk/media/for-organisations/documents/1064/the_employment_practices_code.pdf).
+Farset Labs’ use of CCTV complies with the requirements of the [Data Protection Act](https://ico.org.uk/media/for-organisations/documents/1542/cctv-code-of-practice.pdf) and, where applicable, the [Regulation of Investigatory Powers Act 2000](https://ico.org.uk/media/for-organisations/documents/1064/the_employment_practices_code.pdf).

 This policy document will be subject to review annually to include consultation as appropriate with interested parties.